Content

 We offer a wide variety of FDA-approved prescription treatments like finasteride and over-the-counter options, like minoxidil foam and minoxidil solution.

 The most common post-op effect is that your scalp may be tender for a few days.
-But pain medication and bandages are usually enough treatment post-FUE transplant.
+Your surgeon might recommend using an over-the-counter pain medication to take the edge off.

 Possible hair transplant surgery complications are often mild but include: